 - 1. Request is for diagnosis of acute hepatitis C infection; OR - 2.
-Request is for a non-preferred agent when a medically appropriate preferred agent is available; OR - 3.
+Request is for a non-preferred agent when a less expensive, medically appropriate preferred agent is available.; OR - 3.
 Request is for a preferred agent for duration exceeding FDA-approved duration for the specific indication; OR - 4.
 Patient readiness has not been assessed and attested to by prescriber via signed attestation; OR - 5.
 Signed patient attestation not included with prior authorization request; OR - 6.
 Patient has a Child-Pugh score greater than 6 (class B or C) and treatment is not being managed by or in consultation with a liver disease specialist; OR - 7.
 Patient taking concomitant medications or other products that counteract the clinical efficacy of the HCV DAA or present a clinical safety risk; OR - 8.
-Patient is 3 to 12 years of age and treatment is not being managed by or in consultation with a liver disease specialist; OR - 9.
-Request is for a non-preferred agent when a less expensive, medically appropriate preferred agent is available.
+Patient is 3 to 12 years of age and treatment is not being managed by or in consultation with a liver disease specialist.